stevedsun/stevedsun.github.io/posts/2022/using_notion_as_a_dashboard/index.md

 Once the service has permission to write and read data to Notion, we can sync data between them.

-I'm using a `status` column to let me know which row has been updated into the service's SQLite database.
+I'm using a `status` column to let me know which row has been updated in the service's SQLite database.

 ![](/images/20220731212654.png)

-And also, I can update this row's content, then mark `status` as "To Update" to tell Flask service to sync this line later.
-At every night, Flask service sync data from Notion page to SQLite and marks `status` as "Done".
+And also, I can update this row's content, then mark the `status` as "To Update" to tell Flask service to sync this line later.
+Every night, the Flask service sync data from the Notion page to SQLite and marks the `status` as "Done".

-In this way, I am making Notion as my backend service dashboard.
+In this way, I am making Notion my backend service dashboard.